Civil law (legal system): Codification

 In the end, despite whatever resistance to codification, the codification of Continental European private laws moved forward.
 Codifications were completed by Denmark (1687), Sweden (1734), Prussia (1794), France (1804), and Austria (1811).
 The French codes were imported into areas conquered by Napoleon and later adopted with modifications in Poland (Duchy of Warsaw/Congress Poland; Kodeks cywilny 1806/1825), Louisiana (1807), Canton of Vaud (Switzerland; 1819), the Netherlands (1838), Serbia (1844), Italy and Romania (1865), Portugal (1867) and Spain (1888).
 Germany (1900), and Switzerland (1912) adopted their own codifications.
 These codifications were in turn imported into colonies at one time or another by most of these countries.
 The Swiss version was adopted in Brazil (1916) and Turkey (1926).

+Louisiana is the only U.S. state whose private civil law is based heavily on the French and Spanish codes, as opposed to English common law.
+In Louisiana, private law was codified into the Louisiana Civil Code.
+Current Louisiana law has converged considerably with American law, especially in its public law, judicial system, and adoption of the Uniform Commercial Code (except for Article 2) and certain legal devices of American common law.
+In fact, any innovation, whether private or public, has been decidedly common law in origin.

 In theory, codes conceptualized in the civil law system should go beyond the compilation of discrete statutes, and instead state the law in a coherent, and comprehensive piece of legislation, sometimes introducing major reforms or starting anew.
 In this regard, civil law codes are more similar to the Restatements of the Law, the Uniform Commercial Code (which drew from European inspirations), and the Model Penal Code in the United States.
 In the United States, U.S. states began codification with New York's 1850 Field Code (laying down civil procedure rules and inspired by European and Louisiana codes).
-Other examples include California's codes (1872), and the federal revised statutes (1874) and the current United States Code (1926), which are closer to compilations of statute than to systematic expositions of law akin to civil law codes.
+Other examples include California's codes (1872), and the federal revised statutes (1874) and the current United States Code (1926), which are closer to compilations of the statute than to systematic expositions of law akin to civil law codes.

 For the legal system of Japan, beginning in the Meiji Era, European legal systems—especially the civil law of Germany and France—were the primary models for emulation.
 In China, the German Civil Code was introduced in the later years of the Qing dynasty, emulating Japan.
 In addition, it formed the basis of the law of the Republic of China, which remains in force in Taiwan.
-Furthermore, Korea, Taiwan, and Manchuria, former Japanese colonies, have been strongly influenced by the Japanese legal system.
+Furthermore, Taiwan and Korea, former Japanese colonies, have been strongly influenced by the Japanese legal system.